Cism-Ch/frozen-lunar/README.md

 ## 🎯 Overview

-**Frozen Lunar** (HBC SERVICE CASH LOGISTIQUE IMMOBILIÈRE) is a comprehensive digital platform designed for a specialized logistics company with over 15 years of experience.
+**Frozen Lunar** (Code Name) is a comprehensive digital platform designed for a specialized logistics company with over 15 years of experience.
 The platform facilitates:

 - **Transport de Matériaux** - Fast delivery of construction materials to job sites
 - **Transport de Containers** - Specialized container shipping solutions